-A.2.6 Teme-Augama Anishnabai and Temagami First Nation
+A.2.6 Temagami First Nation

 A.2.6.1 The Municipality of Temagami is within the Traditional Lands of the Teme-Augama Anishnabai and Temagami First Nation.
-The Municipality of Temagami would like to work with the Temagami First Nation and Teme-Augama Anishnabai to develop complementary land use policies to the mutual benefit of all.

-The Teme-Augama Anishnabai, Temagami First Nation and the Municipality entered into a Memo of Understanding with the following vision: The Temagami First Nation, the Teme-Augama Anishnabai and the Municipality of Temagami recognizes that future political, economic, social and cultural growth, development and prosperity are dependent upon a positive interdependent relationship with respect to one another's government, laws and citizens and our vision is to achieve this goal by working together.
+The Municipality of Temagami would like to work with the Temagami First Nation and Teme-Augama Anishnabai to develop complimentary land use policies to the mutual benefit of all.
+The Teme-Augama Anishnabai, Temagami First Nation and the Municipality are collaboratively working on a Memo of Understanding with the following vision: The Temagami First Nation, the Teme-Augama Anishnabai and the Municipality of Temagami recognizes that future political, economic, social and cultural growth, development and prosperity are dependent upon a positive interdependent relationship with respect to one another's government, laws and citizens and our vision is to achieve this goal by working together.